-Dear Sir:-An examination of an abstract of title submitted by your office to this department discloses the following:
+DEAR SIR:-An examination of an abstract of title submitted by your office to this department discloses the following:

-The abstract under consideration was prepared by Adolph Haak & Co., Abstracters, August 10, 1905, and a continuation thereto made by Adolph Haak & Company, Abstracters, August 22, 1923, and pertains to the following premises:
+The abstract under consideration was prepared by Adolph Haak & Co., Abstracters, August 10, 1905, and a continuation thereto made by Adolph Haak & Co.
+August 22, 1923, and pertains to the following premises:

-Lots 115 and 122 and the north half of Lot 116, excepting 12 feet off the rear end of each lot, reserved for the purposes of an alley; also Reserve A and Reserve B, of Hamilton's Second Garden Addition to the city of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's office, Franklin County, Ohio.
+Lot 57 and the north half of Lot 87 of Hamilton's Second Garden Addition to the City of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's Office, Franklin County, Ohio, saving and excepting therefrom six feet off the rear end of each lot reserved for the purpose of an alley.